Shade-Blade/PMDarkStarEdition/README.md

 ### Balance changes
 - Quake Jump costs 16 FP but all 3 hits deal the same damage
 - Hustle Spell now costs 14 FP
+- Final boss damage growth has been buffed